gidjituser/react-native-gidjit/README.md

   Move the generated app.zip from the bundle step to the cloud (For example Amazon S3 or Google Cloud drive).
 You can rename it if you like.
 Ensure it is gets public permissions to read

 ### 4. Sharing
   1. Run `./react-native-gidjit/share.sh -u URL`, where URL is the publicly accessible location.
 For more help just type `./react-native-gidjit/share.sh -h`.
-For Expo this can be the developing or published XDE URL.
+For Expo this can be the developing or published URL.
-  2. Once Gidjit is installed on an iPhone/iPad, the QR code can be scanned by the **📷 Photo App** to install
+  2. Look for the file __qrcode.png__ in your Downloads.
+Once Gidjit is installed on an iPhone/iPad, the QR code can be scanned by the **📷 Photo App** to install.
   3. Share it!
 Users will need to have Gidjit installed first.
 They can install it from the [AppStore](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8).

 ## What Gidjit Provides